Updated: Oct 18

 · How do I know what I need to focus on teaching next?

-Generally, we all know we should be doing this, but we don't always do it effectively.
+We all know we should be doing this, but we don't always do it effectively.
 However, once you have a toolbox of strategies for collecting a range of information, and a way to graph that - or make it visual - it becomes not just easy but almost fun to do!
-Check out a great how to guide plus templates that come in editable Google Doc format in my Drive Resources or Teachers Pay Teachers store.
-(View it in the video below.)

 So, don't be overwhelmed by 'data', be it anecdotal, commentary or numeric, give these easy methods a go.
 It's worth a go - see Drive Resources Enjoy!